Big student loan forgiveness plan announced by Biden

 Details of the plan have been kept closely guarded as Biden weighed his options.
 The administration said Wednesday the Education Department will release information in the coming weeks for eligible borrowers to sign up for debt relief.
 Cancellation for some would be automatic, if the department has access to to their income information, but others would need to fill out a form.

 Current students would only be eligible for relief if their loans were originated before July 1, 2022.
-Biden is also proposing capping the amount that borrowers must pay monthly on undergraduate loans at 5% of their earnings.
+Biden is also proposing capping the amount that borrowers must pay monthly on undergraduate loans at 5% of their earnings, down from 10% previously.
 The Education Department is to post a proposed rule to that effect, which would also cover the unpaid monthly interest for borrowers who remain current with their monthly payments — even when the payments are $0 because their incomes are low.

+The Biden administration plan would also raise the income floor for repayments, meaning no one earning below 225% of the federal poverty level would need to make monthly payments.

+“The positive impacts of this move will be felt by families across the country, particularly in minority communities, and is the single most effective action that the President can take on his own to help working families and the economy," said Sen. Elizabeth Warren on Wednesday in a joint statement with Senate Majority Leader Chuck Schumer.

 As he tried to shore up support among younger voters and prepare for a general election battle against President Donald Trump, Biden unveiled his initial proposal for debt cancellation of $10,000 per borrower, with no mention of an income cap.